board Candidates [2026-2027]

 Margo graduated from the College in 2016 with a bachelor’s degree in History and minor in Religious Studies.
 At UVA, she was a Class of 2016 Trustee, played for the Women’s Club Lacrosse team, and served as the Co-Chair of Transfer Student Peer Advisers, working closely with the Office of Orientation and New Student Programs to help transfer students better assimilate into University life.
 Of course, she was regularly seen at JPJ or Scott Stadium cheering on the Hoos!

-Margo just completed her third year on the Board.
+Margo just completed her fourth year on the Board.
 She continues to appreciate the importance of the UVA community on both a personal and professional level.
 Whether it is attending the Holiday Party, playing softball in Central Park, organizing Hoos Walking events or listening to lectures by Professors at the Yale Club, she’s looking forward to continuing to enhance the social and professional alumni network.

 Mark Weber has been an active part of the Virginia Club of New York’s Board of Directors for over a decade and tries to help in whatever way is needed.
 Most of his efforts have been organizing community service events and summer softball in Central Park, but he is often caught lending a hand along with good spirit for various other Club events including the annual Mr. Jefferson’s Holiday Party, during which he organizes the Winter Coat Drive.
 Mark is currently the Co-Chair of both the Community Service and Grants committee, a group that organizes an average of two volunteer opportunities per month.
 He has an MBA in Health Care Administration and in his day job manages development of medical software and databases for Solventum Health Information Systems.
 Wahoowa!